weekendesk/nodegate/README.md

 This plugin will help you to solve the well known problem of [API management][url-wiki-api-management].
 Some people are doing this by themselves, others by using complex tools or services.
-But even with this kind of systems you will have to program some mechanics. **Nodegate** help you to programmatically configure, develop and run your API gateway, in the simple way.
+But even with this kind of systems you will have to program some mechanics. **Nodegate** helps you to programmatically configure, develop and run your API gateway, in the simple way.

 > Everything can be done by declaring routes with a pipeline containing modifiers.
 Each modifier